 Figure out who is coming back and who isn’t.
 Some of your team may have rethought their employment with you.
 There might be others that you realize just didn’t fit in your business and you are going to sever your relationship.

 Retain the staff that you have, and empower and engage them in the workplace.
-Your staff is your livelihood, so encourage them to help you to generate a plan to reopen and reinvigorate your business.
+Your staff is your livelihood, so motivate restaurant employees to help you to generate a plan to reopen and reinvigorate your business.

 But most importantly, show them that you’re trying to keep them safe, and make plans so that you’re not left hanging if too many of them fall ill at the same time: